Bira/octopus-carnival/_posts/2022-07-03-devil-rage.md

 These creatures are the result of an infernal experiment to create more powerful shock troops to throw into the meatgrinder of the Blood War.
-They're actually a little weaker than a standard hell knight, so we should probably say that they adapted the process to work on legion devils instead.
+They're actually a little weaker than a standard hell knight, making them a bit of a failed experiment.
+Maybe they adapted the process for the mass-produced version so it works on legion devils instead.

 Rage devils are used as heavy elements attached to legion devil forces, and are often placed under the command of hell knights.
 In their free time, these things